veloblank/creating-column-based-layouts-in-css-v-000/README.md

 ## Objectives

 1. Explain how to create column layouts using `float`
+2. Explain how to create column layouts using `inline-block`
-2. Explain how to create column layouts using "flexbox"
+3. Explain how to create column layouts using "flexbox"
-3. Explain how to create column layouts using `grid`
+4. Explain how to create column layouts using `grid`
-4. Explain how to create column layouts with CSS columns
+5. Explain how to create column layouts with CSS columns

 ## Explain how to Create Column Layouts Using `float`